sivakumargollu/DataImport/README.md

 # DataImport
-Sample to import data into specific database.
+Sample code to import data into specific database.
 Below condition will evaluated

 1. If a record exists in both given list and DB it will be updated.